Constructor-io/constructorio-ui-autocomplete/README.md

 - 📦 A Plug and play React component
 - ⚡ Lightweight & Fast – Tiny bundle size, optimized for speed.
-- 🎨 Customizable UI – With minmal styles, and supports for custom markup.
+- 🎨 Customizable UI – With minimal styles and support for custom markup.
 - ⌨️ Keyboard Navigation – Fully supports accessible keyboard naviagation.
 - ♿ Accessible (a11y) – Built-in ARIA support for screen readers
 - 🛡 Written in TypeScript with type safety.